bharath143-vk/bharath-demo/README.md

 # bharath-demo
-This is a Demo for Git &amp; Git Hub
+This is a Demo for Git &amp; Git Hub.